v-hx/ScoreFence/CONTRIBUTING.md

 - [ ] The cleanup path is tested
 - [ ] Secrets are redacted
 - [ ] No unknown score is normalized silently
+- [ ] Probe-pack assumptions are explicit and isolated from the core
-- [ ] Both documentation languages and examples are updated
+- [ ] Documentation and examples are updated
 - [ ] Regression tests are included